-&lt;sup>5 With the exception of the first verse (1:1), this is the first time that 'heavens' appears, plural.
+&lt;sup>9 With the exception of the first verse (1:1), this is the first time that 'heavens' appears, plural.
 Being plural, it refers to more than the sky defined by the dome.
+The celestial luminaries were above the dome, in the second heaven.